 10. When you’re broken up with them, they get in touch, often in a lazy manner just to ensure that you still jump to their beat.
 In fact, take the fact that you’re not in a relationship with them as a major sign of disinterest.
 Don’t make the mistake of thinking that they got in touch because they want to get back together.

 11. They’ll make a lot of noise when you attempt to move on with someone else and then when you ‘reciprocate’, they’re nowhere to be seen.

-12. They send text messages, emails, or leave voicemails, and when you no doubt eagerly respond, they either take ages to or don’t bother at all.
+12. They send texts, emails, DMs, or leave voicemails, and when you no doubt eagerly respond, they either take ages to or don’t bother at all.

 13. They don’t break up with their wife/husband/girlfriend/boyfriend.
 But they still expect to be with you.
 Hell, they seem to think you have all the time in the frickin’ world to be waiting around for them.